KaiFig/Unit_3/Project/read_me.md

 ## Rationale for Proposed Solution
 My proposed solution is to create a mobile app that enables my client to record these details by themselves.
 As it is saved on the app, the client would not have to look the games up using the internet.
 Additonally, the client will be able to record all the games that he wants, even those that are not found on the internet.
 This will enable the client to upload their own scores, with no reliance on internet sources, to produce the record that he wants.

 I will be using python as the primary coding language for a variety of reasons.
-First of all, it is a very flexible coding language and I can reuse some code that we have already made.
-Additionally, it is compatible with both KivyMD and SQLite, enabling me to meet the clients needs on the application.
-The final reason is that this is the only coding language that I am good at and using it will speed up the process much more compared to having to learn another language.
+First of all, it is a very flexible coding language and I can reuse some code that we have already made as it is very versatile [^2].
+Additionally, it has a wide range of libraries that can be used to fulfill the clients needs on the project[^6].
+The final reason is that this is the only coding language that I am good at and it is very easy to learn as it has a very simple syntax[^7].
+Using it will speed up the process much more compared to having to learn another language.

 For the GUI design, I will be using KivyMD.
 In the project I will be using it to act as the interface between the user and the actual software.
 The user will be able to send inputs through their keyboard and alter information on the actual application and the databases available to the user.
+KIVYMD is coded in python which is beneficial to this project as it is also in python and it is very simple to use [^3].
 This is of utmost importance in this project as without it, the user will not be able to look at the football match log.

+For the database, I will be using SQlite3.
+THe reason for this is that sqlite is very beginner-friendly not requiring any configuration or set up .
+This is of utmost improtance to both the developer and the client as we are both newly familiarized with this software and it enables to understand it easier[^5].
+Additionally, it is compatible across a wide range of operating systems enabling the code to be used far and wide and by a number of different people[^4].
+The final great thing about SQLite is that the resulting file is only one so it is very small and easy to share [^1].